sesam-io/file-share-service/introduction/README.rst

     :align: center
     :alt: Flow diagram

 First we'll start out by reading the ``http://YOUR-IP-HERE:5000/files`` endpoint and write the result into a Sesam dataset called ``files``.
-Next, we'll import two JSON files that contains extra metadata for customers and projects.
+Next, we'll import two JSON files that contains data about customers and projects.
 These will be imported into the datasets ``customers`` and ``projects``.
 Finally, we'll combine data from all three datasets into a new dataset called ``project-files``.

 Importing the file structure